 - Contributes to slowing down mental decline

-IN THIS GROUP: arugula, bok choy, broccoli rabe, Brussel sprouts, cabbage, chard, collard greens, kale, lettuce, mustard greens, spinach, turnip greens, watercress.
+IN THIS GROUP: arugula, bok choy, broccoli rabe, cabbage, chard, collard greens, kale, lettuce, mustard greens, spinach, turnip greens, watercress, brussels sprouts

 Also called legumes, these vegetables have pods that hold seeds.
 Aside from providing us with fiber and protein, they also are a good source of minerals.
 Grocery stores and farmer’s markets carry wide varieties of pod and seed vegetables.
 Some varieties have only the seeds that can be eaten.
 Other kinds of seeds have pods that are also edible.
 Read the reasons they’re good for you and some vegetables to try out.